ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/cors.md

 are also different origins.
 The **path** or **query** parameters  are ignored when considering the origin.

-## The reason for Cross-Origin Resource Sharing
+## The reason for The Same-Origin Policy

 You, like many websites, may use cookies to keep track of authentication or session info.
 Those cookies are bounded to a certain domain when they are created.
 On every HTTP call to that domain, **the browser will attach the cookies that were created for that domain**.
 This is on _every_ HTTP call, which could be for static images, HTML pages, or even AJAX calls.